qbead/qbeadWebsite/content/book/dancing.md

 If you are interested in reading a more detailed explanation of what each line of the example sketch does, then check out [this annotated script](/codedoc/examples/Dancing_with_Color/Acceleration_Light_Up_Basic/Acceleration_Light_Up_Basic.ino.html).

 ::: further-reading
-To learn more about modifying the SpinWheel's LED display with the output from the SpinWheel's motion sensors, check out the ["Step Counter" activity](/stepcounter).
+To learn more about modifying the SpinWheel's LED display with the output from the SpinWheel's motion sensors, check out the [Step Counter adventure](/stepcounter).
 This lesson will teach you to access the output from the motion sensors, monitor it on your computer, and use this to turn your SpinWheel into a step counter.
 You can do this lesson either now or after finishing the rest of this lesson.
 :::